apache/fury-site/docs/specification/xlang_implementation_guide.md

-generated companion, forwarding a constructor value unchanged, placing `@ForyField(ignore: true)` on the field declaration, setting `ignoreInheritedPrivateFields: true` on the concrete child when all private ancestor state should be omitted, or using a manual serializer.
+generated companion, forwarding a constructor value unchanged, placing `@ForyField(ignore: true)` on the field declaration, setting `ignoreInheritedPrivateFields: true` on the concrete child when all private ancestor state should be omitted, or using a custom serializer.
 Diagnostics must state that hierarchy discovery is independent of cross-library access.

 Changes to hierarchy storage, exposure boundaries, or